 Therefore, those parents/guardians of players who may find it helpful if there was modest financial support for their child/children can, should they wish, apply to the Executive Club for financial support in order to assist the continued football development of their son.

 An application can be made for financial support that directly assists with Academy attendance and will be treated in the strictest confidence with no publicity.
 Only those asked to sit on the awarding panel will have knowledge of any applications.

-Any parent/guardian wishing to apply to The Executive Club can do so by completing an application form, which is available to download here or by contacting Academy Manager Jon Beale in the strictest of confidence via email at email@example.com
+Any parent/guardian wishing to apply to the Executive Club can do so by contacting Academy Manager Richard Naylor in the strictest of confidence via email at firstname.lastname@example.org.

 Please note there is a limit of £250 which can be allocated; however, any award given is at the discretion of the awarding panel.

-If you have any queries with regards to The Executive Club Fund, please contact Jon via email or by arranging a meeting through Academy Secretary Charlotte Carrington.
+If you have any queries regarding the Executive Club fund, please contact Richard via email or by arranging a meeting through Academy Secretary Tina Nixon.